 [Definition of “ombud” substituted by GN 996/2018 w.e.f.
 1 October 2018]

-“optional credit life insurance” in respect of a registered insurer, means credit life insurance contemplated in section 106(3) of the National Credit Act;

-[Definition of “optional credit life insurance” substituted by GN 996/2018 w.e.f.
-1 October 2018]

 “outsourcing” means an outsourcing arrangement as defined in section 1 of the Financial Sector Regulation Act, and includes rendering services under a binder agreement, but excludes rendering services as intermediary, and “outsourced” has a corresponding meaning;

 [Definition of “outsourcing” substituted by GN 996/2018 w.e.f.
 1 October 2018]